olesyakr/HOWTO/README.md

-## :book: The purpose of this repository is to document "how to" notes with instructions. :book: :octocat:
+## :book: The purpose of this repository :book: :octocat:
+to document "how to" notes with instructions.